devth/devth.github.com/_drafts/2020-04-07-essentiality-of-open-source.md

 - be open to feedback and criticism
 - aim for the good of the community
 - fix bugs in a reasonable amount of time
+- delegate stewardship when appropriate to reduce becoming a single point of knowledge
 - pass off stewardship and leadership if you personally can't commit to the above